StringConvert.java

 */

-public <T> void register(final Class<T> cls, StringConverter<T> converter) {
+public <T> void register(Class<T> cls, StringConverter<T> converter) {

 if (cls == null) {